A group of business colleagues in collared suits and blazers tacking colourful sticky notes to a glass window pane during a brainstorming session

 Dr. Linda Rodenburg, FacilitatorGeorgian College Chevron

-Dr. Linda Rodenburg is the Director of Community Engagement and Lifelong Learning and a professor in the English Department at Lakehead University.
-She moved to Orillia in 2006 as a member of the founding faculty of Lakehead University’s Orillia campus, and her love of lifelong learning and commitment to community found new roots in Simcoe County 15 years ago.
+Dr. Linda Rodenburg is the Interim Principal and Director of Community Engagement and Lifelong Learning, as well asa professor in the English Department, at Lakehead University.
+She moved to Orillia in 2006 as a member of the founding faculty of Lakehead University’s Orillia campus, and her love of lifelong learning and commitment to community found new roots in Simcoe County.

 After completing degrees at Lakehead in Thunder Bay, Linda completed her MA at the University of Guelph before undertaking her Ph.D. at the University of Otago in New Zealand on a Commonwealth Scholarship.
 Her research unpacks how indigenous literatures teach us that relationships and storytelling ground identities, and ‘place’ can enable emergent understandings of culture.
 As an educator, leader, and community builder, Linda strives to enable others to feel empowered in their connection to place, and to feel motivated to enact positive change in their communities.